thijstriemstra/garduino/README.md

 Includes a manual mode button to enable/disable the water valve manually.

+Time is stored in a battery-powered DS3231 realtime clock.

 ### Sensors

 | Target | Sensor | Location | Amount |